Forensic interviews of teens and children

 A structured conversation with a child intended to elicit detailed information about a possible event(s) that the child may have experienced or witnessed

-Forensic interviews of teens and children are the cornerstone of the Child Advocacy Centre program and child abuse investigations.
+Forensic interviews of children and youth are the cornerstone of the Child Advocacy Centre program and child abuse investigations.
 These interviews are conducted by trained interviewers in a child-friendly and neutral place, using an unbiased and fact-finding manner.
 The child is given the opportunity to talk to the interviewer about what they have experienced, or know, that resulted in a concern about abuse.
 The interview is observed through closed circuit TV and audio/video recorded.
 This process will minimize the number of times that a child will have to talk about the details of what happened.

 - Reducing the number of child interviews, thereby reduces stress on the child.

 - Repeatedly asking a child to relive abuse amounts to re-victimization.